zptr1/stck/doc/REFERENCE.md

   // code here
 end
 ```
-The name of the procedure can be anything that is not a literal and can have any special symbols.
+The name of the procedure can have any special symbols.
 The procedure with the name `main` gets executed automatically once the program starts.

 You can use the name of a procedure to call it.
 Procedures can also accept data from the stack and return data to the stack.
 Example:
 ```